sethmlarson/virtualbox-python/.github/ISSUE_TEMPLATE.md

 - Python version:
 - VirtualBox version:
 - VirtualBox SDK version:
+- Location where VirtualBox SDK is installed: <!--- Path to the Python you used to run vboxapisetup.py -->
 - pyvbox version:
 - [ ] Happens in latest `master` branch?